 - Twenty-nine percent of children in disconnected families lived with two married biological parents; 22 percent lived with a divorced single mother; and another 20 percent lived with a single mother who was never married (Figure 3).
 In contrast, more than half of the No Work/ TANF families were headed by single mothers, while more than half of the Work/No TANF families were headed by two parents who were either married or cohabiting.

 - They were disproportionately Hispanic (Figure 4).
 Nearly half (49 percent) of children in disconnected families were Hispanic, more than in any other group (35 percent of No Work/ TANF families, 41 percent of Work/No TANF families, and 39 percent of Work/TANF families).
 Forty-three percent of children in all poor families were Hispanic.

 - They were somewhat more likely to be a household of first-generation immigrants.
 Eight percent of children in disconnected families were in a first-generation family, defined as those where both child and parents were born outside of the U.S. By comparison, less than five percent of children in families using TANF, and three percent of children in all U.S. families, were in first-generation households.

 What other public assistance programs do disconnected families use?

-Although they did not receive TANF, substantial proportions of children in disconnected families were in households (see Figure 5).
+Although they did not receive TANF, substantial proportions of children in disconnected families were in households receiving other types of public assistance (see Figure 5).